opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 #### Lints

-All code is linted using [ESLint](https://eslint.org/) in combination with [typescript-eslint](https://typescript-eslint.io/).
+All TypeScript code and YAML files are linted using [ESLint](https://eslint.org/), [typescript-eslint](https://typescript-eslint.io/), and [eslint-plugin-yml](https://ota-meshi.github.io/eslint-plugin-yml/).
 Linting can be run via:
 ```bash
 npm run lint
 ```